Life cycle assessment (LCA) of products and services

 Climate- and CO2-based documentation, so you can document your company's environmental impact.

 Resource optimisation ensures solutions for your business in terms of economy and environment.

 Green business models

-Green business models can become real, sustainable and successful solutions.
+Innovation in green business models can become real, sustainable and successful solutions.

 Environmental strategy, documentation and communication, for optimal environmental communication.